-Ms. Landers is the Vice President, Cognitive Solutions & IS/BD at IBM Canada.
+Ms. Landers is the Executive Director at WEcan and formerly held the position of Vice President, Cognitive Solutions & IS/BD at IBM Canada.

 Ms. Landers holds an Honours Bachelor of Science degree in Computer Science from the University of Western Ontario, a Diplome de Francais Practique also from Western; and a Master of Business Administration from the University of Toronto.

 Roy is a corporate director, adviser, senior executive and internationalist with 30+ years of leadership experience.
-Roy was CEO of Anchor Danly from 2001 to 2015, headquartered in Windsor, Ontario with manufacturing locations in Canada, the US, Germany and China.
+Roy was CEO of Anchor Danly from 2001 to 2015.
 Previously, Roy was a senior leader with the Velcro Corporation.
-Roy serves on the following Boards (Advisory and Corporate): Wall Colmonoy Inc.; PTM Corp; MET Corp; FlexArm Corp; Sober Steering Ltd; and Anchor Lamina GmbH.
-Also, Roy serves on the Board of Directors of the Automotive Parts Manufacturers Association (APMA); is a Member of the CEO Council of the Original Equipment Suppliers Association (OESA), and Vice-Chairman of the Japan America Society of Michigan and Southwestern Ontario.
+He serves as President of the Automotive Parts Manufacturers Association (APMA); is a Member of the CEO Council of the Original Equipment Suppliers Association (OESA), and Vice-Chairman of the Japan America Society of Michigan and Southwestern Ontario.
 Roy holds a degree in Chemical Engineering from McMaster University, earned an MBA from the Schulich School of Business, added the Certificate “Making Corporate Boards More Effective” from the Harvard Business School and is a Professional Engineer.

 Karolyn Hart is an award-winning Canadian entrepreneur, technology executive, activist, speaker, author and Founder of InspireHUB.